What impact does the GDPR have on clubs and associations?

 Typical questions in this regard are:

-• What contact information of members may be passed on to third parties?
+- What contact information of members may be sent to Third be passed on?

 What liability do you have as a club or association board member if data protection is disregarded?

-When the GDPR came into effect in 2018, with fines of up to four percent of the previous year's global turnover, it introduced some of the toughest penalties for data protection breaches in the world.
-This gives regulators powerful leverage to enforce compliance with the law, ensure data subject consent and reduce the likelihood of data breaches occurring.
-Aside from the pressure and threat of fines, even a small fine or data breach can affect the reputation and trust in your club or association.
+With the coming into effect of the GDPR in 2018, with fines of up to four percent of the previous year's global turnover, some of the toughest penalties for data protection violations in the world were introduced.
+This gives regulators powerful leverage to enforce compliance with the laws that Consent of the data subjects and to reduce the likelihood of data breaches occurring.
+Apart from the pressure and the threat of fines, even a small Fine or a Data breach affect the reputation of and trust in your club or association.
 Therefore, those responsible for the association must ensure that clear guidelines for functioning data protection are given and implemented.

 What categories of personal data does a club or association collect?